galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > ### {% icon hands_on %} Hands-on: NGINX
 >
+> 1. Add the role `galaxyproject.nginx` to the end of your playbook and have it run as root.
+>
-> 1. Edit your `group_vars/galaxyservers.yml`, we will update the line that `http: 0.0.0.0:8080` to be `socket: 127.0.0.1:8080`.
+> 2. Edit your `group_vars/galaxyservers.yml`, we will update the line that `http: 0.0.0.0:8080` to be `socket: 127.0.0.1:8080`.
 This will cause uWSGI to only respond to uWSGI protocol, and only to requests originating on localhost.
 >
 >    ```diff
 >    --- group_vars/galaxyservers.yml.orig